atacansuder/obsidian-furigana-generator/README.md

 -   **If you have text selected**: The menu will show options to add/remove furigana from the selection and add the selection to the exclusion list.
 -   **If you do not have text selected**: The menu will show options to add/remove furigana for the entire note.

 > **Note**: You can enable or disable the context menu commands in the plugin settings under "Show commands in context menu".
+This is enabled by default.

 ## Settings